fleckenstein-m/fleckenstein-m.github.io/docs/GITHUB-PAGES.md

 Use the supplied [workflow template](pages-workflow.example.yml).
 It checks pull requests and pushes to `master`.
 Public deployment happens only when you run it manually from `master` with **Publish** selected.
 This makes the first launch and subsequent publication decisions explicit.

-The template is stored under `docs/` and is inactive.
-It has not run on a GitHub runner.
-The first pull-request build below is the required check of the Linux/LaTeX setup before public cutover.
+The installed workflow is `.github/workflows/pages.yml`; `docs/pages-workflow.example.yml` is its reference copy.
+GitHub's Linux/LaTeX build and the first public deployment have passed.
 No new paid service, database, or always-running server is required by this website architecture.

 ## Step 1 — Record the current setup